vygrr/AutoElegance-Electric_Car_Rental/README.md

 - **Payment Processing**: Razorpay API
 - **Database**: MySQL
 - **Hosting**: AWS EC2

-The site's frontend was entirely designed by @JUSTCOPIED and the backend and hosting was done by @vygrr
+This site's frontend was entirely designed by @JUSTCOPIED and the backend and hosting was implemented by @vygrr

 ## Project History
 This project was initially developed as a college project during my 4th semester and was later enhanced and represented in my 7th semester.